 The World Economics Forum Controversy

 The article in the glossy magazine was also originally posted at their website but subsequently pulled (original link http://globalagendamagazine.com/2006/Qumsiyeh.asp).
 This is a clear violation of free speech and very unfair since none of the other articles were pulled (some of them like that of Michael Ledeen clearly advocating violence).
 Please read my article Boycott Israel and judge for yourself if this act of censorship/lack of free speech is warrented.
-Thankfully the buzz around this created far more interest in the subject and more groups and governments are now leaning towards divestments and boycotts.
+Thankfully the buzz around this created far more interest in the subject and more groups and governments are now leaning towards divestment and boycotts.
 We also received hundreds of letters of support including from key government officials.
 This article and the dictatorial censorship of it by Klaus Schwab generated a number of stories in mainstream media outlets around the world.
 Schwab then canceled the magazine for future years and the magazine is no longer published (which diminished the profits for this neoliberal elite gathering of "leaders").

-Here are examples of media coverage (mostly biased but at least shows the hypocricy to readors on issues of free speech and censorship which is now in the mainstream media because of the European Cartoons denigrading Islam):
+Here are examples of (mostly biased) media coverage but clearly shows the hypocrisy on issues of free speech and censorship which is now in the mainstream media (much of it manipulated by Zionist apartheid supporters):

 http://www.haaretz.com/hasen/spages/675281.html (instructive reader comments here :-)